jrcain-usgs/asc-public-docs/docs/concepts/glossary.md

 Irradiance/SolarFlux.
 Unit of DN values for a reference distance of target body from the Sun (5.2 AU).
 The valid values range between 0.0 and 1.0.
 ### Incidence Angle
 The incidence angle (INC) is the angle between the sun and the surface normal.
 ISIS applications use SPICE to compute this angle from the ellipsoid or the elevation model (e.g., local slopes) at every pixel.
+### IT Position Bias
+"In Track Position Bias" - a constant shift in the spacecraft's position parallel to the flight path
+### IT Velocity Bias
+"In Track Velocity Bias" - a time-dependent linear shift in the spacecraft's position parallel to the flight path

 ## J